aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

 ### Checkpoint:

-You learned using Kibana to see how users are exercising your bot and how to look for utterances that the system is not matching against.
+You learned how to enable feedback, you learned how to use Kibana to see how users are exercising your bot and how to look for questions that the system is not matching against.

 [*^ back to top*](#solar-association-deploying-and-customizing-a-ready-made-question-and-answer-bot)